DimensionDev/Mask-Token-Lists/README.md

 - Don't forget to bump version in `package.json`.
 - Rise a pull request in this repository.

+## Steps for updating token logo

+It requires two separate commits to trigger Cloudflare to update its resource.

+1. Delete the `logo.png` that needs to be updated.
+1. Add the new `logo.png`.

 ## Versions based on chain id

 <!-- begin versions -->